-On March 26, 2021, we entered into a development and license agreement (the "China Out-License") with LianBio, pursuant to which, among other things, we licensed the product rights for the development and commercialization of TP-03 (lotilaner ophthalmic solution, 0.25%) in the China Territory for the treatment of Demodex blepharitis and MGD.
+On March 26, 2021, we entered into a development and license agreement (the "China Out-License") with LianBio for its exclusive development and commercialization rights of TP-03 (lotilaner ophthalmic solution, 0.25%) in the China Territory for the treatment of Demodex blepharitis and MGD.

-Under the terms of the China Out-License, we received payments from LianBio totaling \$25 million in April and May 2021 as initial consideration, and a total of \$30 million in June and August 2021 for the achievement of two clinical development milestones.
-We will be eligible to receive additional clinical and drug supply milestone payments of up to \$50 million, and China-based TP-03 sales threshold milestone payments of up to \$100 million, as well as tiered mid-to-high-teen royalties on the sale of TP-03 in the China Territory.
-As part of this arrangement, we received penny warrants to purchase ordinary shares of LianBio, which will vest or have vested upon the achievement of certain clinical development and regulatory milestones.
-The term of the China Out-License will expire upon the expiration of the royalty term in the China Territory, unless earlier terminated.
+Through December 31, 2022, we received payments from LianBio totaling \$80.0 million comprised of initial consideration of \$15.0 million and \$65.0 million for the achievement of specified milestone events.

+We will be eligible to receive further consideration from LianBio upon the achievement of additional TP-03 events, including; (i) additional development milestone payments of up to an aggregate of \$25.0 million (includes \$2.5 million for a milestone triggered in February 2023), (ii) China-based TP-03 sales threshold milestone payments of up to an aggregate of \$100.0 million, (iii) tiered low-to-high-teen royalties for the China Territory TP-03 product sales, and (iv) vesting of a LianBio equity warrant upon certain regulatory milestones.
+The term of the China Out-License will expire upon the expiration of the royalty term in the China Territory, as defined in the agreement, unless earlier terminated.
 LianBio may also terminate the China Out-License for any reason upon ninety days' prior notice to us.